-I recently received the following email from a reader hoping to get started with eCommerce:
+I recently received the following email from a reader who wanted to learn how to start an online store:

 Hi Andrew – I have just spent $5,500 with [X training program] online, and feel like I got ripped off.
 I have not found my NICHE.
 I have information overload with their tutorials and weekly discussions.

 I am 60 years old.
 Love fashion and beauty.
 Am a grandmother.
 Am single and living alone.
 Financially needy.
 Capable, but not particularly internet savvy.
 Have read your advice through Google on drop shipping and my question is: HOW DO I FIND A NICHE?
 Please help! – Alice (name changed)

 I get a surprising number of emails like this, and they are heartbreaking to read.
 Why?
 Because someone in a tight place financially (a 60-year-old single woman, no less) is out a large sum of money that almost certainly wasn’t a good investment.
 Because apart from the financial loss, this woman is now frustrated and upset.
 And because it underlies the pervasive mentality that with the right “system,” anyone can strike it rich online.

 This isn’t a hit piece against online training programs or information products.
 When purchased by the right people – and when they contain quality information – educational products can be a great investment.